Parliament House, Sydney: History

 The new chamber was not without its problems.
 The walls, originally lined with packing boards covered with hessian and plastered, and the curved iron roof cause problems with acoustics, lighting and ventilation.
 The roof was replaced with slate in 1959.
 Other changes followed as the façade was moved 3 m closer to the street in 1892–93.
 Deterioration in the southern wall became apparent during the 1920s, and wooden props were added to the outside of the southern wall and inside the chamber to hold up the ceiling.
 The southern wall was entirely rebuilt in the 1930s.

 In the meantime, a dining room was constructed behind the hospital building by 1969 and the Parliamentary Library, which in 1850 had been moved to the original Legislative Council chamber, expanded and relocated back into the two remaining ground floor rooms, which were united to form the Greenway Room.
 The Jubilee Room was built as a reading room for the library in 1906.

 In 2013, a man threatened to blow up parts of the building, but was prevented from doing so by NSW police.
 They stormed his car and took the man into custody.

 Rebuilding proposals and extension

 In 1861, William Henry Lynn won a competition to redesign the Parliament House in Gothic Revival style, but the project was never completed for unknown reasons.

-In 1888, the foundation stone was laid for a new building which would have included a main entrance on Hunter Street (current location of the State Library of New South Wales), leading to a Grand Hall, and another one facing The Domain and the Harbour, with each side having about a 350 feet long frontage.
+In 1888, the foundation stone was laid for a new building which would have included a main entrance on Hunter Street (current location of the State Library of New South Wales), leading to a grand hall, and another one facing The Domain and the harbour, with each side having about a 350 feet frontage.
 The land for this site had already been bought in 1879, and the decision made in 1882.